oracle/rwloadsim/docs/index.md

 Release 3 of the tool has primary focus on the facilities for scripting, and it includes a much more versatile and easier to use model for executing SQL, advanced printf style output and much more.
+Please make sure to read [NEWS30.md](NEWS30.md) that describes important changed behavior and all new features.

 If you think of a bit of bash and SQL, a dose of PL/SQL, a nip of C or Java, a fragment of Oracle Call Interface,